shivannis/xandr-docs-public/xandr-docs/articles/monetize/monetize-insights-demand-issues.md

 Steps to make changes in the graph and the table that follows it:

-- the filter has features specific to Demand Issues.
+- The filter has features specific to Demand Issues.
-- clicking on **Apply** updates the graph and the table that appears after that.
+- Clicking on **Apply** updates the graph and the table that appears after that.
-- the graph is configurable so you can choose what you want to plot on the graph, whether it is blocked bid value, Error count or Avg CPM.
+- The graph is configurable so you can choose what you want to plot on the graph, whether it is blocked bid value, Error count or Avg CPM.
-- you can group the data on the basis of Publisher, Buyer, Issue, Media type or Placement group.
+- You can group the data on the basis of Publisher, Buyer, Issue, Media type or Placement group.
-- you can also select how you want the graph to be displayed whether as a Bar chart or a time series Area chart.
+- You can also select how you want the graph to be displayed whether as a Bar chart or a time series Area chart.
-- hovering on the chart will give you information on the chart at that position.
+- Hovering on the chart will give you information on the chart at that position.
-- the chart helps you quickly examine issues in aggregate to decide where to focus.
+- The chart helps you quickly examine issues in aggregate to decide where to focus.

 ## Overview